Top of main content

 Other costs when buying a home

 There are other areas which may need additional funds when you're buying your first home.
 It's important to research these and try to factor them in.
 Some of these are directly related to the purchase of your home, and they can include: bank fees, legal fees, government charges and stamp duty.
-(Stamp duty is dependent on a few factors including your state and also the value of your property you can use the HSBC stamp duty calculator to see if this applies to you.)
+(Stamp duty is dependent on a few factors including your state and also the value of your property.)

 There may also be other costs not directly related which should be considered such as: